FAQs

 Does PersonaPanels designate the articles that Synthetic Respondents read or do Synthetic Respondents operate on their own once they are given a foundation of sites?

 PersonaPanels directs Synthetic Respondents to sites that are representative of the sites visited by their human segment equivalents.
-For most consumer marketing efforts, these are the Alexa 500 Top Sites for a country, but for Synthetic Respondents designed around segments with specialty knowledge, the sites may fall outside the Alexa 500 list.
+For most consumer marketing efforts, these are the Similarweb 500 top sites for a country, but for Synthetic Respondents designed around segments with specialty knowledge, the sites may fall outside this list.
 When your research requires Synthetic Respondents to access specialty online publications, we will discuss publications options with you.
 Once on a site, a Synthetic Respondent’s machine learning capabilities take over, allowing it to decide which articles hold interest for its represented population.

 13